Manage every aspect of your school's critical data.

 To ensure that duty of care obligations are met, systems and procedures are put in place to ensure each student within the school’s care is safe and accounted for.

-But, as with anything in the current era; new technologies emerge and learning styles broaden, approaches to maintaining and improving duty of care are shifting and evolving.
+But, as with anything in the current era, new technologies emerge and learning styles broaden, and approaches to maintaining and improving duty of care are shifting and evolving.

 What is duty of care?